Evolution of density perturbations in fractional cosmology: Emergent CDM cosmology and background solutions Emergent LambdaCDM cosmology and background solutions

 Based on the definitions of the effective energy density \eqref{rho-eff} and the effective pressure \eqref{p-eff}, one can show that these quantities satisfy a well-defined continuity equation as

 Moreover, the continuity equations \eqref{cons-eq-cos} and \eqref{cons-eq-fr}, naturally reproduces the standard continuity equation governing ordinary matter in the standard NC:

 The fact that the continuity equations are satisfied separately for the ordinary matter sector and the fractional sector indicates that the two components are not directly coupled.
-This feature represents a distinctive property of the fractional NC and leads to non-trivial physical consequences at both the background and perturbative levels (see the next section). \end{itemize}
+This feature represents a distinctive property of the emergent $\Lambda$CDM cosmology and leads to non-trivial physical consequences at both the background and perturbative levels (see the next section). \end{itemize}

-In our previous work, we have shown that, by employing the fractional cosmological equations, one can exactly obtain the background solutions corresponding to the radiation-dominated, matter-dominated, and present accelerating phases of the universe within the $\Lambda$CDM framework \cite{Rasouli:2026uax}.
-This analysis naturally leads to the introduction of a fully general and unified fractional potential capable of describing the entire cosmic history within a single theoretical setup (see Ref. \cite{rasouli2022inflation} for the corresponding solutions associated with early inflation).
+In our previous works, we have shown that, by employing the fractional cosmological equations, one can exactly obtain the background solutions corresponding to dynamics of the very early universe, radiation-dominated, matter-dominated, and present accelerating phases of the universe in agreement with observations \cite{rasouli2026emergent,rasouli2026inflation}.
+This analysis naturally leads to the introduction of a fully general and unified fractional potential capable of describing the entire cosmic history within a single theoretical setup (see Refs. \cite{rasouli2026emergent,rasouli2026inflation}).

-Motivated by this general potential, we subsequently proposed a simpler interpolating effective potential (For a detailed study, see \cite{Rasouli:2026uax}.):
+Motivated by this general potential, we subsequently proposed a simpler interpolating effective potential (For a detailed study, see \cite{rasouli2026emergent}.):

 where $\Phi_{\alpha}(a;\alpha)$ is given by

 which is effectively switched on and off between different cosmological epochs through suitable switching functions

 In equation \eqref{switch}, $n_r,n_\Lambda>0$ control the sharpness of the transitions, and $a_{\rm eq}$, $a_{\Lambda}$ are the equality and acceleration transition scales, respectively.
 Moreover, we consider a specific case $\mathcal{K}=0$, which corresponds with the spatially flat relativistic cosmology and is in agreement with the current cosmological observations \cite{Planck:2018vyg}.